CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

     ```

 Mahti's `gpusmall` partition supports only jobs with 1-2 GPUs.
 If you need more
 GPUs, use the `gpumedium` queue.
-You can [read more about multi-GPU and
+You can read more about [multi-GPU and
-multi-node jobs](#multi-gpu-and-multi-node-jobs) below.
+multi-node jobs in our separate tutorial](ml-multi.md).

 For more detailed information about the different partitions, see our page about
 [the available batch job partitions on CSC's